 Aren’t They CUTE???
 Time To Paint… Or NOT!

-I made two wooden churches but one (centerboard) had a greater angle for a higher steeple.
+I made two wooden churches, but one (centerboard) had a greater angle for a higher steeple.
 That one had to be cut with my circular saw instead of my chop saw.
 I decided that I only wanted to paint one of the churches.
-For this church, I used chalk mineral paint and dry brushed it over the wood not giving it full coverage.
+I used chalk mineral paint for this church and dry brushed it over the wood, not giving it full coverage.
 I wanted to leave just enough wood showing to give it that rustic look.

-Then after the paint had dried, I used a sanding pad to sand back the edges and add some distressing.
+After the paint had dried, I used a sanding pad to sand back the edges and add some distressing.

 Adding A Snow Kissed Look To The Wood Churches